AmirSohi90/transactions-heatmap/plan.md

 EDGE CASE TO THINK ABOUT - neutral days.
 If it comes out to no transactions or the numberOfTransactions is 0 compare the total amounts of the two and whichever is higher use that as the basis of above

 EDGE CASE TO THINK ABOUT - neutral days + same amounnt of high and low transactions totals.
 Keep it a neutral colour

+After finishing:

+Things I'd have liked to have done with more time:

+- test coverage over reducer
+- implement eslint
+- better styling tool like sass or StyledComponents
+- With loads more time a small backend application to format the data after making a get request.
+I feel like it shouldn't be done on the front end due to how much formatting needs to be done